tkmmark/compas-RV2/docsource/tutorial.rst

         :figclass: figure
         :class: figure-img img-fluid

-    The command will provide two options, to select or unselect vertices to define them as supports or not.
-The vertex selection options are:
+    The command will provide two options, to "Select" or "Unselect" vertices to define them as supports or not.
+The vertex selection modes are:

-    * AllBoundaryVertices - all boundary vertices
+    * *AllBoundaryVertices* - all boundary vertices
-    * Corners - all corner vertices
+    * *Corners* - all corner vertices (only works for quad-meshes)
-    * ByContinuousEdges - all vertices on the selected boundary edge (corner to corner)
+    * *ByContinuousEdges* - all vertices on the selected boundary edge from corner to corner (only works for quad-meshes)
-    * Manual - manual selection by the user
+    * *Manual* - manual selection by the user

     .. figure:: _images/tutorial_6.jpg
         :figclass: figure
         :class: figure-img img-fluid

-    In this tutorial, we use the mode ByContinuousEdges, and select one edge on the left boundary and on edge on the right boundary of the pattern.
+    In this tutorial, we use the mode *ByContinuousEdges*, and select one edge on the left boundary and on edge on the right boundary of the pattern.
 Once the two edges are selected, press Enter, then all the vertices along that boundary from corner to corner, will be automatically selected (supports are shown in red).

     .. figure:: _images/tutorial_7.jpg
         :figclass: figure